Ultimate Guide to Telescope Buying for Beginners

 Eyepieces - A telescope generally comes with a few different eyepieces which are required to view the image being captured.
 The eyepiece alone does not decide the magnification of your view, but rather the eyepiece in conjunction with your telescope's focal length.

-Working out the magnification of a setup involves dividing the focal length by the eyepiece measurement.
+Working out the magnification of a telescope involves dividing the focal length by the eyepiece measurement.
 For example, a 1000mm focal length and a 10mm eyepiece would yield a 100x magnification.
 (1000 / 10 = 100).

 As with any hobby, there are a range of accessories available that make the job easier or help you to get better performance out of your equipment.
 Here are just a few that you can consider.